CTSRD-CHERI/cheri-exercises/src/introduction/README.md

 pure-capability CheriABI process environment.
 They can be run on various instantiations of CHERI-RISC-V, including on QEMU and on FPGA implementations.
-QEMU-CHERI is a convenient instruction-set-level emulator, and is usaully the best starting point for most users (even those intending to eventually run on hardware).
+QEMU-CHERI is a convenient instruction-set-level emulator, and is usually the best starting point for most users (even those intending to eventually run on hardware).
 You can use our [cheribuild](https://github.com/CTSRD-CHERI/cheribuild) tool